 5. You get to live, travel, (sometimes) work, and not have a mortgage!

 Building your own bus to live full-time on will usually save you from a mortgage.
 When you have the opportunity to convert something, there’s so much more flexibility with how much you put into it.

 On top of that, there are TONS of opportunities out there for you to work while on the road.
 More and more companies are looking for remote contractors or full-time employees.
-On top of that, you can always start your own business or do freelance work.
+You can always start your own business or do freelance work, as well.

 6. Living in small quarters with a significant other helps you resolve your issues…REAL fast!

 Living with anyone can be challenging enough…but, when you have nowhere to escape to?
 Yeah, that’s tough!
 Living and traveling together full-time has allowed us to resolve conflicts a lot quicker by tackling them head-on and immediately.

 7. Paying for our school bus conversion cost us about 1-year of rent in New Jersey ($15,000 average for a one-bedroom in NJ).

 Our conversion totaled about $30,000 and the bus itself only cost $5,000!
 If we were still living in NJ, we probably would not be living together.

 8. You get the opportunity to meet incredible, like-minded people!

 It doesn’t matter your interests or personality, making friends with fellow full-timers is fairly easy.
 There was one time that I met a girl in the Planet Fitness locker room where we mutually bonded over how terrible their showers were at this particular location.
 Later that time, we shared a few beers and stories!